jagerber48/sciform/docs/source/options.rst

 ...     upper_separator=".",
 ...     decimal_separator=",",
 ...     lower_separator="_",
-...     bracket_unc=True,
+...     paren_uncertainty=True,
 ...     bracket_unc_remove_seps=True,
 ... )
 >>> print(sform(987654, 1234.4321))
 987.654,000_0(12344321)

-This latest example demonstrates that the bracket uncertainty mode can become difficult to read in some cases.
+This latest example demonstrates that the parentheses uncertainty mode can become difficult to read in some cases.
-Bracket uncertainty is most useful when the value is at least a few orders of magnitude larger than the uncertainty and when the uncertainty is displayed with a small number (e.g. 1 or 2) of significant digits.
+Parentheses uncertainty is most useful when the value is at least a few orders of magnitude larger than the uncertainty and when the uncertainty is displayed with a small number (e.g. 1 or 2) of significant digits.